spacetx/starfish/docs/source/help_and_reference/roadmap.rst

 Resolving overlaps between fields of view
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Work to date has focused on processing individual fields of view, with limited
+Work to date has focused on processing individual fields of view, with functional but limited
 support for combining results across fields of view.
 We plan to improve the ability to merge
 features, such as spots or cells, that overlap multiple fields of view.